LeMei/CausalNlp-ReadingGroup/BACKGROUND.md

 2. causal metric for specific domain

-commonsense causality--- cutting-edge reasoning
+## **Project2: commonsense causality--- cutting-edge reasoning**

-*** causal question ***  depending on the specific task, help us to make decision on normal question in daily life
+causal question: the causal questions depending on the specific task, to better make decision on commonsense question in daily life
 ----formalize QA as causal questions and combine many factors by causal graph for decision making.

-*** Formulate Nlp task with causal framework***
+## **Project3: formulate Nlp task with causal framework**

-personalization (with user information/background or not), i.e., implicit and explicit
+personalization (with user information/background or not), i.e., implicit and explicit personalization

 cultural role (adaptivity, discrimination) in causal reasoning of LLMs, whether llm provide a correct or wrong fact with the user culture background (indeed influenced by culture for most LLMs)

-LLMs tailer responses for desesired IP and undesired IP
+LLMs tailer responses for desesired IP and undesired IP, i.e., the response bias for requests from different ip address

-the causlality between culture background and response for LLMs.
+causlality between culture background and response for LLMs.
-Is the users' ip address cause different responses? (why it happens), interpretion response bias cause by culture background
+Is the users' ip address cause different responses? (why it happens), interpretation response bias cause by culture background

-causal discovery of category (people group) known by LLMs counter-fact on category
+causal discovery of category (people group divided with age or nationality) known by LLMs counter-fact on category

-1. improve causal reasoning